JamFfm/TFTDisplay/README.md

 - TFT_Width: width of the image displayed in pixel.
 Default is 384.
 This shows the x-axis, if you use 380 x-axis is not shown.

+- TFT_Duration: Amount of time the graph should show.
+I has effect on Berew- and Ferm Mode.
+Default is 40m but you can choose 1d or 1w if it makes sense.

+- TFT_Fermenter_ID: The id of the fermenter whose tempsensor is shown in the graph.
+The kettle id is in the sequence the fermenters are listed in "Hardware Settings" beginning with 1.
+Here also the Target Temp is shown.

 # Known Problems

-- only for brewing-kettles not for fermentation until now
 - The responce to clicks in the gui may become a little bit delayed
 - X-axis is not shown properly at some TFT_Duration values
 - I noticed that you need first initialise with DC 18 and RST 25 (with RST 23 there will be a false-color image for a short period).
 This causes a white (or false-color screen).
-After that change to DC 24 and RST 25.
+After that, change to DC 24 and RST 25.
 The latter are the GPIO I physically connected.
 The change is done automatically by the code.
 - cant adjust the brightness and backlight
+- ugly code style of a beginner :-)

 **Help is welcome.**

 # Fixed Problems

-Fixed problem with too many files.
+- fixed problem with too many files.
+- only for brewing-kettles not for fermentation until now

 # Support